Skip to content

 in the specified order.

-- The result column will have the same type as the input column.
+- The result column will have the same type as the input expression.

 """